Impression Classics

 There were also three different colors of leather: brown, green, and red.
 However, over the decades many green covers have faded to brown, sometimes leaving only a smudge of green on back cover or on the inside surfaces of the covers along the edge of the endpapers (note the fading in the Cover C example in the photograph above).
 The title pages are in two colors and include one of two tomoyé designs, depending on whether the title is the 1902 or 1904 printing.
 There is a half-title page containing the text “Impression Classics.”
 Many copies have endpapers containing strips of bark, something Elder used in a number of his other publications.
 The leather is good quality and has held up reasonably well, much better than the Panel Books, for example.
 The books were sold in unmarked boxes, protected by an unmarked glassine dust jacket, neither of which typically survive.

 In December 2020, I was able to identify the frontispiece artist, previously known only by the signature “AD MARCEL,” as French artist Adrien Marcel.
-All of the frontispieces in the series are by Marcel, though of the eighteen titles I have seen, only ten are signed by him.
+All of the frontispieces in the series are by Marcel, though not all are signed by him; of the eighteen titles I have seen, only ten are signed.

 Unadorned box and glassine dust jacket of "She Stoops to Conquer" (green cover)